Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

    <img src="../../Images/FrontendCallToAction.png" width="800">

 - Hover over the buttons to see the hover effect.

+## Optional

+### Step 6 - Check if the UI fall into WCAG guidelines

+The Web Content Accessibility Guidelines (WCAG) are international standards for making web content accessible to people with disabilities.
+They are based on four principles, summarized as POUR:

+- Perceivable: Content must be perceivable to users, with text alternatives for non-text content and sufficient contrast.
+- Operable: Interface and navigation must be usable, with keyboard accessibility and seizure-safe content.
+- Understandable: Information and operations must be clear, with readable text and predictable navigation.
+- Robust: Content must be compatible with various user agents, including assistive technologies, using clean HTML.

+WCAG guidelines have three levels of conformance:
+- A (Lowest): Minimum accessibility.
+- AA (Mid-range): Addresses common accessibility barriers.
+- AAA (Highest): Ensures the highest level of accessibility.

+These guidelines ensure web content is accessible to people with various disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

+- Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

+- Open GitHub Copilot Chat, then click `+` to clear prompt history.

+- Ask Copilot Chat if the UI is WCAG compliant.

+    ```md
+    #selection Does the UI meet the specified WCAG guidelines?
+    ```

+- For `#selection`, select all the content of `Banner.tsx`

+- Copilot will provide you with guidance and suggestions on how to make the UI WCAG compliant.

+- Free free to click "Apply in Editor" to make the changes.

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;